FREQUENTLY ASKED QUESTIONS

 Yes!
 There's a good chance it will.
 We'll work together to discover and practice evidence-based skills and strategies to help you build a more meaningful and fulfilling life.

 I HAVE A MENTAL HEALTH DISORDER, IS PSYCHOTHERAPY AT THE WELL-BEING CENTRE RIGHT FOR ME?

 HOW LONG DOES EACH SESSION TAKE AND HOW OFTEN WILL I NEED IT?

-For individuals and couples we recommend beginning with one session per week for the first month and then gradually increasing the space between sessions.
+For individuals and couples we recommend beginning with one session per week.
 However, there is no "one-size-fits-all" and this is something you can discuss with your psychologist.

 HOW LONG WILL I NEED PSYCHOTHERAPY?

 In-line with the wellness model, there is no mandatory end date.
 We'll monitor your progress together; as long as psychotherapy is working for you, there is no reason not to continue!